microsoft/Project-Yellowstone-Documentation/business-central/finance/finance-powerbi-kpi.md

 ### Bucket 4 (Payables)
 **Formula**
 The Bucket 4 (Payables) measure calculates the [Amount Payable (LCY)](#amount-payable-lcy) within the fourth aging bucket.
 The fourth uses the `Aging Bucket Period` to determine the length of the fourth aging bucket and calculates the starting date for the bucket based on the current date.

 **Data Sources**
 - Vendor Ledger Entry
-- Detailed Vendor Ledger Entry
-- Date

-### Bucket 5 (Payables)
-**Formula**
-The Bucket 5 (Payables) measure calculates the [Amount Payable (LCY)](#amount-payable-lcy) within the fifth aging bucket.
-The fifth uses the `Aging Bucket Period` to determine the length of the fifth aging bucket and calculates the starting date for the bucket based on the current date.

-**Data Sources**
-- Vendor Ledger Entry